 ‘11’ if the Space Packet contains unsegmented User Data.

-If the Octet String service is invoked at any point within the data path, the Sequence Flags must always be set to ‘11’, since segmentation is not allowed within the Octet String service.
+If the Octet String service is invoked at any point within the managed data path, the Sequence Flags must always be set to ‘11’, since segmentation is not allowed within the Octet String service.

 Packet Sequence Count or Packet Name